 Progress across the curriculum is excellent.
 We build effectively on prior learning, enabling students at Beaumont to achieve significantly better GCSE and A Level results than they would at the great majority of other schools.
 As a result, we open doors to prestigious university study and fulfilling careers.

-The formal curriculum is supported throughout the year by a series of Curriculum Enrichment Days (CEDs) which encourage students to think and learn differently and they present them with opportunities and challenges which are not possible in the typical running of the school day.
-These days further develop students’ abilities to work with others in circumstances outside of the ‘normal’ lesson environment and often involve working with those outside their own year group.
+The formal curriculum is supported throughout the year by a series of Personal Development Days (PDDs) which encourage students to think and learn differently and they present them with opportunities and challenges which are not possible in the typical running of the school day.
+These days further develop students’ abilities to work with others in circumstances outside of the ‘normal’ lesson environment and often involve external visitors or opportunities to participate in offsite visits.
+The aim is to deliver the skills and personal qualities needed for adult life and the world of work.

 The Beaumont Community